rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 Once Apache has been reloaded, remember to check that Apache is running as expected as described in Prerequisites section.

 ### Install certificate in Nginx with PHP-FPM
+The following sections show you how to install and bind SSL certificate on NGINX web servers

+**NOTE:** Be aware that the commands are run by the root user, if you do not have access to the root user but you have sudo permissions, use the sudo command at the beginning of each line.

 #### Prerequisite
 The first step in adding a server block is to make sure the server has Nginx installed and it is running.
 This can be done with the following commands.